vercel/next.js/errors/opening-an-issue.md

 #### Why This Message Occurred

-When `next info` was run, Next.js detected that it was not on the latest canary release.
+When `next info` was run, Next.js detected that it was not on the newest canary release.

 `next@canary` is the canary version of Next.js that ships daily.
 It includes all features and fixes that have not been released to the stable version yet.
 Think of canary as a public beta.